What is Urban Fantasy? Definition and Examples

 This is the stage of Gaiman's novel, which begins with an ex-convict, Shadow, being accosted by a Mr. Wednesday, who is not all that he seems.
 Shadow soon discovers he is standing in the middle of a war between America's ideological past and future — with nothing less than the country's fate hanging in the balance.

 Why is it a good sample of urban fantasy?
-American Gods is a staple in the genre: a grand fusion of fantasy and the modern world that doesn’t forget to explore the ramifications of such a mindmeld.
+American Gods is a 21st century classic of the genre: a grand fusion of fantasy and the modern world that doesn’t forget to explore the ramifications of such a mindmeld.
 Defying genre expectations, also American Gods is not situated in a city.
 Instead, Shadow’s road trip is set mostly in America’s liminal spaces — its rest stops, motels, and small towns.

 The Dresden Files by Jim Butcher